 New Haven, CT – An Urban Community with 19 Distinct Neighborhoods

-17 children participated an average of 33 hours, including family nights.
+9 children participated regularly, an average of 44 hours, including family nights.

-At Wilson, weekly instruction included 1 hour of individual tutoring per child and 4 hours of group work.
+At Wilson, weekly instruction included 1 -2 hours of individual tutoring per child and 4 hours of group work, plus weekly 2-hour family nights.

-Using Pioneer Valley assessments, Stetson’s staff tested 7 children at the start and end of summer.
+Using High Frequency Assessments, Stetson Branch staff tested 11 children at the start and end of summer.
 100% maintained or increased their reading skills.

 What New Haven Parents Say